devgrids/grid/README.md

 # [Grid](https://github.com/devgrids/grid)

 ## Summary
-Grid is an educational graphic animal editor, compatible with pc and virtual reality
+Grid is an educational graphic editor, compatible with pc and virtual reality

 ## Branches